Home >> Currencies >> Dollar >> Bank of America

 When was Bank of America founded, who owns it or controls it, and where is its main headquarters?

 Bank of America traces the oldest roots of its corporate history back more than 240 years, while its modern brand and banking group operate under Bank of America Corporation, headquartered in Charlotte, North Carolina, United States.
 In Mexico, it operates locally through Bank of America México, S.A. and related corporate and markets businesses based in Mexico City.
 That distinction matters because the Mexican franchise is aimed mainly at corporate, institutional and markets clients rather than mass retail banking.
 For readers in Mexico, the key point is that Bank of America is a global banking group with a local regulated presence focused on cross-border finance, treasury and capital-markets activity.
+The practical reading is to distinguish ownership, brand and local operation.

 What does Bank of America do in Mexico and how is it useful for an everyday user?